-Ginny & Georgia is the kind of show aimed at teens but with enough of a storyline to keep the adults who watch it entertained.
+Ginny and Georgia is the kind of show aimed at teens but with enough of a storyline to keep the adults who watch it entertained.
 Sort of.

 Georgia Miller (Brianne Howey) is a single mother with two children.
 After a very difficult upbringing, she got pregnant and had Ginny when she was 15.

-So with her southern drawl, she packs her bags and moves to Wellsbury, a middle-class town in New England.
+So with her southern drawl, she packs her bags and moves to Wellsbury, a middle-class New England town.
 She promptly buys a house and promises it will be the last time she moves the family.
 So far so good.

 The story continues as Ginny (Antonia Gentry) starts in her new school and makes friends, while Georgia wangles her way into a job in the Mayor's office.
-Soon she is dating the Mayor (Scott Porter) but all is not what it seems with Georgia.
+Soon she is dating the Mayor (Scott Porter), but all is not what it seems with Georgia.

 Flashbacks to her early life show a young woman desperate to keep her daughter and willing to do anything to protect her – including what looks like committing murder and breaking the law quite a lot.